GeorgeSeif/Semantic-Segmentation-Suite/README.md

 ## News

-- Recently added the DeepLabV3 model!

-- Recently converted to using ResNet V2 instead of V1 for better performance!
+**Coming Soon:**

+- Pre-trained model weights for the provided networks

+- ICNet, DeepLabV3+, ResNet-DUC models

+- Optional mean IoU calculations: "micro", "macro", "weighted"

-- Open up an issue to suggest a new feature or improvement!
+Open up an issue to suggest a new feature or improvement!

 ## Description
 This repository serves as a Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following: